otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/should-pluralize-array-names.md

 ---
-type: SHOULD
 id: R004050
 ---

-# pluralize array names
+# SHOULD pluralize array names

 Arrays should have pluralized names whereas objects should be named in singular.